+GERMANY

-GERMANY Aktion Deutschland Hilft Since 2015, Germany has welcomed many refugees.
+Aktion Deutschland Hilft

+Since 2015, Germany has welcomed many refugees.
 As part of a partnership between Solidarity AccorHotels and Le Club AccorHotels, guests were given the opportunity to turn their loyalty points into donations matched by the Group.
 These donations were given to Aktion Deutschland Hilft to fund a support program for refugee women to help them learn German, which is vital to their integration.

+SAINT-MARTIN

-ST-MARTIN Secours Populaire Français - Cobraced A year after Hurricane Irma hit in September 2017, schools were still not at their full capacities on the island of Saint Martin.
-With the lack of afterschool facilities, youths are increasingly on their own.
-Solidarity AccorHotels supports a project of Secours Populaire Français and Cobraced, a local association, to support troubled youth with afterschool activities.
+Secours Populaire Français - Cobraced

+A year after Hurricane "Irma" hit in September 2017, schools were still not at their full capacities on the island of Saint-Martin.
+With the lack of after-school facilities, youths are increasingly on their own.
+Solidarity AccorHotels supports a project of Secours Populaire Français and Cobraced, a local association, to support troubled youth with after-school activities

+FRANCE

-FRANCE Refettorio Paris
+Refettorio Paris

 In Paris, Solidarity AccorHotels has been supporting Refettorio Paris and its community kitchen since its opening in March 2018.
 In a warm and welcoming environment - the crypts of the Church of the Madeleine - Refettorio serves free meals to about 100 socially marginalized people living in extreme hardship, all while working against food waste.

 What does the future hold?

-fter 10 years of commitment and contact with the charitable organizations running projects, the endowment fund has developed a key expertise: tackling economic and social exclusion of the most vulnerable people.
-"We will continue along this path because we are more convinced than ever that this is how we can address contemporary issues," explains Christine de Longevialle, Managing Director of Solidarity AccorHotels.
+fter 10 years of commitment and charitable organizations running projects, the endowment fund has developed a key expertise: tackling economic and social exclusion of the most vulnerable people.
+"We will We will continue along this path because this path we are more convinced than ever that this is how we can address contemporary issues," explains Christine de of Solidarity AccorHotels.

+Longevialle, Managing Director

 In 2018, Solidarity AccorHotels received additional resources to enable it to go even further.
-Annual funding from the Group increased to 1 million euro, and there are more stakeholders involved in fundraising We will continue along this path 99 we will including Group employees, partners and customers.
-"We must diversify and digitize organized by the our fundraising methods.
+Annual funding from the Group increased to 1 million euros, and there are more stakeholders involved in fundraising organized by the endowment fund, including Group employees, partners and customers.

+"We must diversify and digitize our fundraising

+methods.
 Today, there are solutions that enable us to use our digital presence to generate donations.
 This is a source of new, previously untapped donors." said Marion Charbonnière, in charge of fundraising for Solidarity AccorHotels.

 Without changing the lines of action or its operations, which have demonstrated their effectiveness for the past 10 years, Solidarity AccorHotels will use its additional resources with consistency and determination to ensure that its actions remain relevant over time.
 "This enables us to reach more beneficiaries through the projects that we establish with charitable organizations and NGOs," concludes Christine de Longevialle.

-TO STRENGTHEN ITS ACTIONS, SOLIDARITY ACCORHOTELS WILL EXTEND ITS INVOLVEMENT ON BOTH ENDS OF WHAT HAS BEEN THE CORE OF ITS INVOLVEMENT FOR 10 YEARS.
+TO STRENGTHEN ITS ACTIONS, SOLIDARITY ACCORDOTELS WILL EXTEND ITS INVOLVEMENT ON BOTH ENDS OF WHAT HAS BEEN THE CORE OF ITS INVOLVEMENT FOR 10 YEARS.